The Temple Basin Season Pass is still only $NZD 160 if you’re quick. Or around $USD 115. Is that the World’s cheapest?

 Old school Kiwis are just great at doing stuff like this.
 Temple Basin attracts everyone from families with toddlers who carry them in to bands heading up for some big on snow nights.
 Presumably that won’t be happening much this season with the COVID capacity limitations, but the little bar/lounge with craft brews on tap will be busy with tales and recaps of the day’s events.

-Sometimes they run night skiing too..
+Sometimes they run some legendary night skiing too.

 The gallery below gives you a quick idea of what to expect.
 The lodges are comfortable, bunk style (bring your own sleeping bag and towel) and hot showers.